A Degree of C Ch. 03byLSEiland©

 Dancing with Tony proved to be very entertaining for Elise.
 She was listening to funny anecdotes about his and Ben's childhood adventures.
 The two had been very mischievous little boys.
 He was in the middle of yet another story when she concentrated on the man before her.

-Looks-wise, Elise could tell that Tony was a handsome man who was used to getting what he wanted.
+Looks-wise, Elise could tell that Tony was a handsome man who was accustomed to getting what he wanted.
 His Italian heritage was evident in what she guessed what his natural tan.
 His shiny black hair was slightly wavy.
 Unlike Ben, he was clean shaven.
 Something the two men shared was their height and build.
 Both Tony and Ben had noticeably fit physiques which ensured they would look great in just about anything.

 - - - - - - - - - -